gkim0101/gkim0101.github.io/content/02_areas/investing.md

 - **Support Confirmation Before Switching**

   - Only switch to a better-performing ETF after confirming support levels for at least one month.

+- **Half Trailing Stop Strategy**

+  - **Initial Target Sale:** When the price hits the target price [Average purchase price + (Mid-term high - Mid-term low) × 0.8], sell half of your investment position
+  - **Trailing Stop for Remainder:** For the remaining half, use a trailing stop loss at [Current highest price - (Mid-term high - Mid-term low) × 0.1]
+  - **Purpose:** This approach locks in profits while allowing continued upside participation with reduced risk exposure

 - **Diversification Plan**